jlengstorf/lengstorf.com/content/drafts/labels.md

     We like what we like, amirite?
 {{< /caption >}}

 Sometimes this can work in your favor.
-People who live in the country and only want to meet other country folk can use a site like [Farmers Only](https://www.farmersonly.com/) to seek out other people who define themselves as farmers.
+People who live in the country and only want to meet other country folk can use a site like [Farmers Only](https://www.farmersonly.com/) to seek out other people who define themselves as farmers — a perfectly valid way to find people with shared interests.

-But more often than not, our labels isolate us in ways we didn't intend.
+But more often than not, our self-applied labels isolate and limit us in ways we didn't intend.

 ### Just for fun, let's play with labels.